 Take all those factors into account, and suddenly flexible working starts to look like a more attractive proposition.
 What’s really interesting, however, is that despite their avowed dislike of flexibility, scratch beneath the surface and you find that most small businesses are actually doing it to some degree anyway.

 Fred in Finance comes in late every other Friday so that he can take his elderly mother to a regular hospital appointment – but works through his lunch to make up the time.
 Maria in Marketing works remotely one afternoon a week, juggling her appointments so that she can pick her children up from school on the nanny’s day off.

-Unofficial but highly effective arrangements, negotiated individually within teams.
+Unofficial but highly effective arrangements, negotiated individually within teams and kept track of in the team calendar in your HR software.
 The job gets done, employees are grateful (and therefore more likely to remain loyal and engaged), the business benefits all round – but no-one talks about it openly for fear of opening the floodgates.

 So let me ask you: Do you know how much flexible working is really going on in your business?
 Have you analysed roles to see how many jobs really need to be carried out strictly Monday-Friday 9-5?
 Have you worked out what benefits a more flexible approach would bring – both in terms of cost savings and opportunities for growth?

 Do get in touch with your views and experiences (and if you need me this week, you’ll find me in the foyer of my local cinema with a coffee and my laptop).